ampproject/amphtml/ads/README.md

 Access to a publishers 1st party cookies may be achieved through a custom ad bootstrap file.
 See ["Running ads from a custom domain"](../extensions/amp-ad/amp-ad.md#running-ads-from-a-custom-domain) in the ad documentation for details.

-If the publisher would like to add custom JavaScript in the `remote.html` file that wants to read or write to the publisher owned cookies, then the publisher needs to ensure that the `remote.html` file is hosted on a sub-domain of the publisher URL. e.g. if the publisher hosts a webpage on `https://nytimes.com`, then the remote file should be hosted on something similar to `https://sub-domain.nytimes.com` for the custom JavaScript to have the abiity to read or write cookies for nytimes.com.
+If the publisher would like to add custom JavaScript in the `remote.html` file that wants to read or write to the publisher owned cookies, then the publisher needs to ensure that the `remote.html` file is hosted on a sub-domain of the publisher URL. e.g. if the publisher hosts a webpage on `https://nytimes.com`, then the remote file should be hosted on something similar to `https://sub-domain.nytimes.com` for the custom JavaScript to have the ability to read or write cookies for nytimes.com.

 ## Developer guidelines for a pull request